etingof/snmpsim-control-plane/README.md

   "name": "Test Lab",
   "power": "off"
 }
 ```

 Upon each configuration change, REST API server will create, update or
-remove one or more shell scripts that can be watched by the `snmpsim-supervisor`
+remove one or more shell scripts that can be watched by the
-tool to invoke SNMP simulator command responder instance(s) with desired
+`snmpsim-mgmt-supervisor` tool to invoke SNMP simulator command responder
-configuration.
+instance(s) with desired configuration.

 For a minimal configuration with just one SNMP agent and one SNMPv3
 USM user generated script will look like this: